borg286/sevtech/README.md

 * RFTools Powercells transport power interdimensionally

-* Mekanism Universal Cables are probably the best early stage 5 power transfer option.

 * Aluminium wires have an unlimited transfer rate and are extremely cheap to make.
 One of the best power transfer options, especially late game.

 * A great early Age 5 power generation is Advanced Generators.
 You can make Low Grade Charcoal in Kilns, mill it up with a horse powered millstone and then pump into a Syngas producer, use the Syngas in a Gas Turbine Generator and you get 1k+ RF/t easily.

 * Alternately, an Advanced Generators Heat Exchanger with a single heat exchanger is sufficient to power an Immersive Tech Steam Turbine/Alternator setup with little water/lava required.
-At this stage, the RFTools pump is available which can pump large amounts of fluids which can easily supply the setup.
 The Alternator can only connect to IE wiring but IE connectors can connect to Mekanism Universal power cables.
 The major cost for the setup is the amount of steel required for the turbine/alternator setup.
 You can connect universal cables to HV capacitors for maximum power output from the alternators.

+    * A lava fabricator connected to a MV capacitor to reduce power draw will happily provide a Advanced Generators heat exchanger with enough lava to keep up with steam production demand, and produce a little extra lava on the side.
+You can increase the power drain by using HV Capacitor or alternate power method to create a supply of lava.
+A turbine will produce 26k rf/t, and the HV capacitor will only draw 4096 maximum.

+    * 3 or 4 wells around a single water source block will provide a heat exchanger with enough water to produce plenty of steam to happily power two Steam Turbines.
+Very low cost to set up and, doesn't require redstone or power.
+A basic mechanical pipe from Mekanism set to pull will suck out the water from the well in to the heat exchanger.

 ## Ore Processing

 * Mekanism Metallurgic infusers have a 1:5 tin to copper ratio for making bronze

-* Putting a diamond into the enrichment chamber can get you 8 times the diamonds for the infuser
+* Putting a diamond into the enrichment chamber can get you 8 times the diamonds for the infuser.
+This is true of any recipe in the infuser that can accept a compressed variety of the item.
+E.G. Carbon (coal), Redstone, and Refined Obsidian.

 * Mekanism Ore quintupling is now available, though very expensive.
 To get started, you will need a Purification Chamber, Crusher, Enrichment Chamber, and the other machines necessary to get them and to maintain them (P.C. requires Oxygen, created by the electrolytic separator when water is processed).
 Note that you cannot ore double with Mekanism, as it creates a different type of iron dust that cannot be processed.
 This forces you to go straight for Ore tripling.
 After getting this, you can slowly progress towards upgrading your machines and power gen, while working towards ore quadrupling and quintupling (4x and 5x).